 Betta fish are extremely popular.
 A large number of people keep them as pets.
-They look good in the aquarium and are available in different colors and shapes.
+They look good in the aquarium and are available in different types.

-You will find different variations of the fish.
+By knowing betta fish types, you will find your favorite betta and provide them better care.
 They mainly differ in terms of tail type, colors, and patterns.